 Figure 12: ATMVP motion prediction for a CU

-Advanced temporal motion vector prediction
+Alternative temporal motion vector prediction

-In the advanced temporal motion vector prediction (ATMVP) method, the motion vectors temporal motion vector prediction (TMVP) is improved by allowing each CU to fetch multiple sets of motion information (including motion vectors and reference indices) from multiple blocks smaller than the current CU.
-As shown in Figure 12, the sub-CUs are square NxN blocks (N is set to 4 by default).
+In the alternative temporal motion vector prediction (ATMVP) method, the motion vectors temporal motion vector prediction (TMVP) is modified by fetching multiple sets of motion information (including motion vectors and reference indices) from blocks smaller than the current CU.
+As shown in Figure 12, the sub-CUs are square N×N blocks (N is set to 4 by default).

-The ATMVP predicts the motion vectors of the sub-CUs within a CU in two steps.
+ATMVP predicts the motion vectors of the sub-CUs within a CU in two steps.
 The first step is to identify the corresponding block in a reference picture with a so-called temporal vector.
 The reference picture is called the motion source picture.
 The second step is to split the current CU into sub-CUs and obtain the motion vectors as well as the reference indices of each sub-CU from the block corresponding to each sub-CU, as shown in Figure 12.

-In the first step, a reference picture and the corresponding block is simply determined by the motion information of the spatial neighbouring blocks of the current CU.
+In the first step, a reference picture and the corresponding block is determined by the motion information of the spatial neighbouring blocks of the current CU.
 To avoid the repetitive scanning process of neighbouring blocks, the first merge candidate in the merge candidate list of the current CU is used.
 The first available motion vector as well as its associated reference index are set to be the temporal vector and the index to the motion source picture.
 This way, in ATMVP, the corresponding block may be more accurately identified, compared with TMVP, wherein the corresponding block (sometimes called collocated block) is always in a bottom-right or center position relative to the current CU.

 In the second step, a corresponding block of the sub-CU is identified by the temporal vector in the motion source picture, by adding to the coordinate of the current CU the temporal vector.
-For each sub-CU, the motion information of its corresponding block (the smallest motion grid that covers the center pixel) is used to derive the motion information for the sub-CU.
-After the motion information of a corresponding NxN block is identified, it is converted to the motion vectors and reference indices of the current sub-CU, in the same way as TMVP, wherein motion scaling and other procedures apply.
-For example, the decoder checks whether the low-delay condition is fulfilled and possibly uses motion vector MVx (the motion vector corresponding to reference picture list X) to predict motion vector MVy (with X being equal to 0 or 1 and Y being equal to 1-X) for each sub-CU.
+For each sub-CU, the motion information of its corresponding block (the smallest motion grid that covers the center sample) is used to derive the motion information for the sub-CU.
+After the motion information of a corresponding N×N block is identified, it is converted to the motion vectors and reference indices of the current sub-CU, in the same way as TMVP, wherein motion scaling and other procedures apply.
+For example, the decoder checks whether the low-delay condition is fulfilled [Ed.
+(GJS): What is the low-delay condition?] and possibly uses motion vector MVx (the motion vector corresponding to reference picture list X) to predict motion vector MVy (with X being equal to 0 or 1 and Y being equal to 1−X) for each sub-CU.
 This is done in the same way as for temporal motion vector prediction.

 Spatial-temporal motion vector prediction

 In this method, the motion vectors of the sub-CUs are derived recursively, following raster scan order.
 Figure 13 illustrates this concept.
-Let us consider an 8x8 CU which contains four 4x4 sub-CUs A, B, C, and D. The neighbouring NxN blocks in the current frame are labelled as a, b, c, and d.
+Let us consider an 8×8 CU which contains four 4×4 sub-CUs A, B, C, and D. The neighbouring N×N blocks in the current frame are labelled as a, b, c, and d.
+[Ed.
+(GJS): What is N?]